(Note: This is the fun, down-to-earth introduction of myself and Popsori. For a professional description, please go to the Professional page.)

 Six months later, I found myself in Korea teaching kids.
 While I was teaching during the day, I worked on becoming a journalist at night, despite no connections and bad Korean speaking skills back then.
 I was leading a dual life, like Batman, only without the fighting, cool gadgets, or Alfred.

-Through some major growing pains (grab my free e-book to find out more), I eventually was accepted as a journalist.
-I worked at two major Korean newspapers: Yonhap News and Korea Times.
+Through some major growing pains, I eventually was accepted as a journalist.
+I worked at three major newspapers: Yonhap News, Korea Times, and South China Morning Post.

-But as much as I learned at those newspapers, the end goal was to become independent and create videos on in-depth K-pop.
-To explore topics that few people and media companies talked about.
+But as much as I learned at those newspapers, the end goal was to eventually become independent and create videos on in-depth K-pop.
+To explore topics that few people and media companies talk about.

 Thus, I created my YouTube channel Popsori.